SESYNC-ci/text-mining-CACI-lesson/docs/_slides/data.md

 ## Help from a computer

 - Scraping
-  - Process digitized information (tables, texts, images, recordings) into structured data.
+  - Process digitized information (websites, texts, images, recordings) into structured data.
-  - e.g. capture sender, date, greeting, etc. as values in a data frame.
+  - e.g. capture sender, date, and greeting from a batch of e-mails as variables in a data frame.
 - Text mining
   - Processing text on the way to producing qual/quant data (i.e. this overlaps with scraping).
   - e.g. bag-of-words matrix